WintonCentre/kcp/README.md

 The process is controlled by `config.edn`.
 This identifies the path and the format of all organ `.xlsx` files that need to be read in.
 We are using `juxt/aero` to simplify the construction of this configuration file.
 This provides the ability to reference values that were previously defined in the same file, and a mechanism to allow profiling for organ - `:lung` or `:kidney` may be selected at time of writing.

-NB: This whole process needs a lot of work as we are now planning on beefing up the tool and the configuration process to make this repo capable of generating other tools for other research groups.

 Some issues that need sorting out here:
 1) It is difficult to locate the correct configuration variable to tweak.
 2) There is a mix of .xlsx and .edn configuration which makes this problem worse.
 3) There is insufficient configuration validation.
 We should at least add a run through spec or mali during configuration.
 Possibly also on the app database during run-time in development builds.
 I'm thinking we could add a validator as the last stage in a reframe interceptor chain.
-4) I partitioned the generated EDN files in case the app were installed at individual transplant centres.
-This will not happen, and so those individual by-centre files are a complication that can be removed.
-5) In general we need some kind of configuration editor that makes the configuration understandable to others.
+4) In general we need some kind of configuration editor that makes the configuration understandable to others.
-6) The configuration is incomplete:-
+5) The configuration is incomplete:-
-    * Some hard coded features assume a transplant context.
+    * Some hard coded features assume a kcp context.
-    * Some hard coded names make sense only in a transplant context (e.g. 'organ' should be renamed)
+    * Some hard coded names make sense only in a kcp context (e.g. 'organ' should be renamed)
-7) I suspect that there is a lot of run-time calculation that should be cached rather than repeated when a user switches between visualisations.
+6) I suspect that there is a lot of run-time calculation that should be cached rather than repeated when a user switches between visualisations.
 It does appear to work fast enough in the kcp context, but may be worth optimising in a PREDICT like decision tool.
-8) We have not code or generalised features that would upgrade the tool to be more of a PREDICT-like decision tool.
+7) We have not code or generalised features that would upgrade the tool to be more of a PREDICT-like decision tool.
 In particular:
     * Pluggable statistical models
     * Treatment inputs as well as patient characteristics
     * Delta benefits (and harms) according to treatment.